 EC III: In your dreams dude, now what’s the question?

-Chuckie: Well this holiday when you are in the Lexus driving home after “The Law office of Ewing Carter III annual holiday, how will the law know you’ve had too much to drink before you drive?
+Chuckie: Well this holiday when you are in the Lexus driving home after “The Law office of Ewing Carter III annual holiday party, how will the law know you’ve had too much to drink before you drive?

 EC III: Well, first of all, I will be glad when that snickers kicks in you non-athelete!
 I can assure you I will be the last person on earth caught drinking and driving.
 Trust me, as part of my job I see